island-is/handbook/docs/api-design-guide/naming-conventions.md

 PaternityLeave // Application data for paternity leave application
 ```

-Carefully consider use of names that may conflict with keywords in common
+Carefully consider using names that may conflict with keywords in common
 programming languages.
 Such names may be used but will likely trigger
 additional scrutiny during API review.
 Use them judiciously and sparingly.